-Lasting 13 days, this treks starts by taking you to one of the highest settlements in Nepal, where you can begin your journey by truly experience authentic Nepali life.
-Here you can enjoy a colourful local market and stock up on supplies for the rest of your trek, whilst exploring the infamous Sherpa settlement and enjoy the brilliant vista of Everest.
-However this is just the first of many opportunities you will get to experience the culture of Nepal, with visits to Dhole, Luza, and Machhermo being some more memorable stops to come.
+Lasting 13 days, this trek starts by taking you to one of the highest settlements in Nepal, where you can begin your journey by truly experiencing authentic Nepali life.
+Here you can enjoy a colorful local market and stock up on supplies for the rest of your trek, whilst exploring the infamous Sherpa settlement and enjoying the brilliant vista of Everest.
+However, this is just the first of many opportunities you will get to experience the culture of Nepal, with visits to Dhole, Luza, and Machhermo being some more memorable stops to come.

-From local settlements you will soon be thrown into wildly different landscapes – a feature that makes this trip in particular especially unique.
+From local settlements, you will soon be thrown into wildly different landscapes – a feature that makes this trip in particular especially unique.
 From lush green forests in the lower Khumbu region, the dry and rocky terrain of the Gokyo region, and the icy moraines of the Ngozumpa glacier, every day of this journey brings you something new.
-And no landscape is more exciting that of the Gokyo Lakes.
-Comprised of the six crystalline lakes that make up the highest freshwater system in the world, each lake is equally as unique and break taking as the last.
+And no landscape is more exciting than the Gokyo Lakes.
+Comprised of the six crystalline lakes that make up the highest freshwater system in the world, each lake is equally as unique and break-taking as the last.